1. Frida Shine

 Finland

-For the first time since 1974 Frida came to Finland in the Autumn of 1984.
-She appeared on the Weekend TV singing "Shine" and "Come To Me".
+Frida came to Finland on November 30th, 1984 and she appeared in the show "Vikonloppu" where she performed "Shine" and "Come To Me".
 She was also interviewed about the new album.
 Of course it was difficult to avoid questions about ABBA and the group's future.
 Frida said: "ABBA had its time and now it's another time.
 It was wonderful to be one in the group and I do not regret anything.
 But I love to work on my own as well.
 Sure, it would be nice to get together again and maybe make one more record in the future."

-The participation in the Swedish TV special "Razzel" was one of the last promotional performances for "Shine".
+The participation in the Swedish TV special "Razzel" on December 7th, 1984 was one of the last promotional performances for "Shine".
 Frida sang three songs from her latest album: "Heart of the Country", "Come To Me" and "Twist in the Dark".
 The two first songs were performed live.

 Lördags Cirkusen, Norway